H4KOPS/H4KOPS/README.md

 ## 📬 Open To

-- 🤝 Cloud & DevOps collaborations
+- Cloud & DevOps collaborations
-- 🔐 Security learning groups
+- Cloud Security learning groups
-- 🌱 Open-source contributions
+- Open-source contributions
-- 💡 Knowledge sharing & mentorship
+- Knowledge sharing and mentorship

 ---

-⭐ *If you like what I’m building, feel free to connect or collaborate!*
+⭐ *Thank you for visiting my profile.
+Feel free to connect or collaborate.*